 The I.D. furnishes a bridge between the two subjective worlds, so that one partner can safely “visit” the other’s world.
 Even when the contradictions are very sizable between the two versions which the partners have developed, and although there is often a lot of resentment between them, this “bridge” is able to hold the weight and allow one partner to “cross” and visit the other in his or her world.
 The condition for success is that the partners cooperate just enough to follow our specific, practical instructions on which forms of verbal communication to use during the I.D.
 The spoken content is free for them to choose, whereas we set the forms.

 An actual recent incident between the partners is typically used for building this bridge.
 Later, the partners are asked to do certain I.D.s as “homework” between sessions – once they are confident enough to be ready to experiment.
 A detailed, written guide is given in order to facilitate doing an I.D. correctly.
 Whether a fantastic success is obtained or not, very much can be learned from attempting to do this construction together, when debriefing is done at the following session with us.

-We sometimes use several other methods in combination with the I.D., including notably Voice Dialogue (see www.voicedialogue.org) in order that certain “self-parts” of the Sender partner – which sometimes appear clearly in an I.D. – can be well heard, understood and felt by the Receiver partner.
+We sometimes use several other methods like Systemic Coaching, in combination with the Intentional Dialogue, including notably Voice Dialogue (see www.voicedialogue.org) in order that certain “self-parts” of the Sender partner – which sometimes appear clearly in an I.D. – can be well heard, understood and felt by the Receiver partner.

 This set of methods gives the consulting couple new resources for growing with each other as they pass through the inevitable crises.